 You do not require a BIOS file to operate this emulator however, it is recommended to do so in order to avoid glitches or bugs.

-Another good Sega Dreamcast and NAOMI emulator that was developed for Windows operating system.
+Another good Sega Dreamcast and NAOMI emulator that was developed for the Windows operating system.
 Dkunte was the developer who later went on to produce an SD card reader for the Dreamcast video game consoles.

 The last version of this emulator was released back in August 2010.
 So, no new updates for this emulator are received in the last 10 years.